-After rebooting the system, you will be able to configure

-the unit from a Web Browser.
-Use the URL
+After rebooting the system, you will be able to configure the unit from a Web Browger.
+Heathe LIBI the unit from a Web Browser.
+Use the URL http://11.22.33.44 press <enter> to reboot system...

-http://11.22.33.44

 Return Switch 2 to the off (down) position